scala/docs.scala-lang/_overviews/toolkit/web-server-static.md

 {% endtab %}
 {% endtabs %}

-In the example above, `@cask.staticFiles` instructs the server to look for files accessed at `/static` path in the `src/main/resources` directory.
+In the example above, `@cask.staticFiles` instructs the server to look for files accessed at the `/static` path in the `src/main/resources` directory.
 Cask will match any subpath coming after `/static` and append it to the directory path.
 If you access the `/static/hello.html` file, it will serve the file available at `src/main/resources/hello.html`.
 The directory path can be any path available to the server, relative or not.
 If the requested file cannot be found in the specified location, a 404 response with an error message will be returned instead.

-The `Example` object inherits from `cask.MainRoutes` class, providing the main function starting the server.
-The `initialize()` method call initializes the server routes, i.e. the association between URL paths and the code that handles them.
+The `Example` object inherits from the `cask.MainRoutes` class, providing the main function that starts the server.
+The `initialize()` method call initializes the server routes, i.e., the association between URL paths and the code that handles them.

 ### Using the resources directory

-The `@cask.staticResources` annotation works in the same way as `@cask.staticFiles` used above with the difference that the path returned by the endpoint method describes the location of files _inside_ the resources directory.
+The `@cask.staticResources` annotation works in the same way as the `@cask.staticFiles` used above, with the difference that the path returned by the endpoint method describes the location of files _inside_ the resources directory.
 Since the previous example conveniently used the resources directory, it can be simplified with `@cask.staticResources`.